piotrwicijowski/yazi-beets.yazi/docs/tag-markers.md

 # Tag markers and actions

 A tag marker is a labelled beets flexible attribute displayed independently after the collection marker.
-Configure markers in `init.lua`:
+Most useful for determinig the status of [alternatives](https://github.com/geigerzaehler/beets-alternatives) custom tags.
+Configure markers in `init.lua` during plugin `setup`:

 ```lua
 beets:setup({